-You will note that few of the above recommendations refer specifically to men.
+You will note that several of the above recommendations refer specifically to men.
 Male patients and their clinicians should discuss their risk factors for osteoporosis, just as women should.
+Screening for bone loss is important for both women and men.
 Insurance coverage for testing of both men and women varies by insurance company.
 However, Medicare does cover bone density testing for those 65 or older who:

-- have vertebral abnormalities (for example, a hump or severe curvature of the spine) - are estrogen deficient (postmenopausal) women with a clinical risk for osteoporosis - take, or plan to take, long-term glucocorticoid therapy - have primary hyperparathyroidism (overproduction of parathyroid hormone interferes with bone development) - are being monitored for effects of or response to approved osteoporosis treatments (see Part Three).
+- Have vertebral abnormalities (e.g., a hump or severe curvature) - Are estrogen-deficient (postmenopausal) women with a clinical risk for osteoporosis - Take or plan to take long-term glucocorticoid therapy (5 mg or more per day for 3 or more months)

+- Have primary hyperparathyroidism (overproduction of parathyroid hormone interferes with bone development) - Are being monitored for effects of or response to approved osteoporosis treatments (see Part 3)

-Testing may be repeated every two years, if you have Medicare.
-If you have medical coverage other than Medicare, you should check the guidelines for re-testing with your insurance company.
+Testing may be repeated every 2 years, if you have Medicare.
+If you have medical coverage other than Medicare, you should check the guidelines for retesting with your insurance company.